souljaah/MathForm/README.md

 # Nooobieee

-I'm not really good at coding, but I do understand how variables, syntax, and basic programming concepts work.
+I'm noobiee at coding, but I do understand how variables, syntax, and basic programming concepts work.
 I'm still learning, though.
 I took two weeks to study Flutter and create this simple app.
 If you're new to coding, like me, here are some resources that might help you understand coding better:

 Codecademy: Offers interactive coding lessons for beginners.